-Disappointed about the fact that the number of organizations tackling this issue is less than a handful worldwide yet inspired by this societal need, me and a group of amazing people who share the same vision about data science and social impact got together and created Data Science for Social Good Portugal.
+Disappointed with the fact that the number of organizations tackling this issue is less than a handful worldwide, yet inspired by this societal need, me and a group of amazing people who share the same vision about data science and social impact got together and created Data Science for Social Good Portugal.
 We want to help social good organizations through the whole data processing pipeline — from data collection to predictive modelling — according to what they truly need.

 Hopefully these two examples will give you a grasp on the potential of using data science for social good and will motivate you to look further on what you can do.

 The English edition was initially published in the Towards Data Science Medium Publication